Explore your creativity with the Speedball carving kit. Carve a custom rubber stamp to fit your latest project! A simple DIY craft tutorial idea.

 Are you shocked I went with Social Media icons?
 Really you shouldn’t be.
 I LOVE Social Media!

-Turn the image face down onto the rubber and rub over the paper with a bone folder.
-When you remove the paper the penciled outline will remain on the rubber.
+Then turn the traced image right side down onto the rubber and rub over the paper with a bone folder.
+When you remove the white paper the penciled outline will remain on the rubber.
 Trim.

 In the kit are two different size carving tools.
 A large rounded edge for deep or wider cuts and a smaller v-shaped edge for details or finer cuts.